dogeyboy1932/react-flow-mcp/README.md

 3. Make chat a context...

-4. Get users from database and not local file
+4. Get users from database and not local storage

 * MCP Servers must be client compatible (cant use node/promises).
 At least it doesn't work in this tab transport.